5. Testing

 HelpersTest Fixture

 Base test fixture that creates a QCoreApplication instance for tests that require Qt functionality.
 The application is created once per test suite and reused across tests for efficiency.
+Similar lightweight fixtures (StdCaptureTest, FlagWarningsTest) are used by the matching unit test programs.

 Platform-Specific Testing